akaliutau/gcp-grimoire/cert/gpa/07_networking.md

 - Cloud Endpoints for OpenAPI
 - Cloud Endpoints for gRPC
 - Cloud Endpoints Frameworks for the App Engine standard environment

+# Carrier Peering

+Carrier Peering enables you to access Google applications, such as Google Workspace, by using a service provider to obtain enterprise-grade network services that connect your infrastructure to Google.
+When connecting to Google through a service provider, you can get connections with higher availability and lower latency, using one or more links.

+NOTE: this does not give private IP addressing across the connection; note also that  an additional Internet connection will not provide RFC1918 communications by itself.

+# VPC Service control

+VPC Service Controls improves your ability to mitigate the risk of data exfiltration from Google Cloud services such as Cloud Storage and BigQuery.
+You can use VPC Service Controls to create perimeters that protect the resources and data of services that you explicitly specify.